AriezLabs/blog/content/blog/ios-nfc.md

 ### ISO 7816

-This spec is particularly notable because to scan these tags, you will need to provide **application identifiers** (AIDs) to CoreNFC.
+Roughly speaking, tags implementing ISO 14443 will probably also implement this spec.
+For us, it's particularly notable because to scan these tags, you will need to provide **application identifiers** (AIDs) to CoreNFC.
 Only tags with a matching AID will be scanned.
 For a list of AIDs, see [here](https://www.eftlab.com/knowledge-base/211-emv-aid-rid-pix/).
 A common AID might be the generic D2760000850101.
 To set your supported AIDs, add "ISO7816 application identifiers for NFC Tag Reader Session" to your `Info.plist`, and enter the AIDs.

 ## CoreNFC

 The abstract base NFC reader class is `NFCReaderSession`, though you can only instantiate its two subclasses `NFCNDEFReaderSession` and `NFCTagReaderSession`.
 The former is basically a higher level abstraction of the latter which exposes a simpler API to read data tags.
 The latter allows you to send a custom sequence of commands, and more importantly you can also select the polling type which determines the tag types to communicate with.

 Structurally, both options are similar.
 They take a delegate object which is called back to handle errors and/or communication, and you start the process by creatin a **session**.
-So generally, a common way to structure your code (independent of what reader you use) might look something like this:
+You get the standard scanning overlay "for free" in either case.
+So generally, a sensible way to structure your code might look something like this:

 ```swift
 import Foundation